21-23 Lower Fort Street, Millers Point: History

 Millers Point is one of the earliest areas of European settlement in Australia, and a focus for maritime activities.

 Millers Point took its name in the early days of the colony from "Jack the Miller", who built his windmills there, while Lieut.
 Dawes established his observatory on the point.
 This precinct, positioned between Barangaroo, Observatory Hill and the Sydney Harbour Bridge, contains a variety of architectural styles from early Georgian houses and tiny workmen's cottages, to the grander 19th century Victorian terraces.
 With much of the area given over to public housing in the 20th century, changes in ownership in the early years of the 21st century are again breathing life into these early buildings, although the need to ensure any renovation is done sensitively remains imperative.

 21 Lower Fort Street

-Built in 1832 for John Nicholson, first Harbour Master, on a land grant he received from Governor Macquarie, this house is in the style of a late Colonial Georgian town home.
+Built in 1832 for Captain John Nicholson, Sydney's first Harbour Master, on a land grant he received from Governor Macquarie, this house is in the style of a late Colonial Georgian town home.
 With the help of architect William Smart, the owners have saved as much as possible of the (original) fabric and existing decorative elements, while making judicious alterations where necessary for modern living.

 Exterior changes include verandah infill addition, brick addition to the rear of dwelling built after 1930.
 Also at rear boundary originally stood a two-story stable block.
 First tenanted by the NSW Department of Housing in 1984.